 [This excellent guest post is by Nathan Cloud at We Help Each Other, because we both want your family to thrive!]

-Artificial food dyes are derived from petroleum by-products or coal tar and offer no nutritional benefit to foods.
+Artificial food dyes are derived from synthetic petroleum-based chemicals—called dyes—that do not occur in nature.
 Evidence of their negative impact, especially on children, has been mounting since 2011.
 According to the FDA data, the U.S. has seen a five-fold increase in consumption of artificial dyes since 1955, with Red 40, yellow 5 and yellow 6 accounting for 90% of all dyes used.

 It’s not just about “unhealthy” processed foods.
 I just recently found out that it is common practice among citrus growers to dye oranges orange!
 Due to weather conditions, sometimes the oranges will ripen with green skins.
 The FDA does not require labeling of these food dyes, since they are only applied to the skins.